MacJediWizard/escrow-buddy-enhanced/README.md

     - deploy a configuration profile with the [FDERecoveryKeyEscrow](https://developer.apple.com/documentation/devicemanagement/fderecoverykeyescrow) payload
     - have the ability to install packages and run shell scripts

-**NOTE**: Escrow Buddy only works with MDM-based escrow solutions, not escrow servers like Crypt Server or Cauliflower Vest.
+**NOTE**: Escrow Buddy Enhanced only works with MDM-based escrow solutions, not escrow servers like Crypt Server or Cauliflower Vest.

 ---